rfns/frontier/README.md

 # Frontier

-Frontier is an abstraction layer for rapid web application development with Caché.
-By using it you'll stop worrying about how to handle data and errors thus focusing on what matters: your application.
+Frontier is an abstraction layer for rapid web application, it uses the already estabilished practices from %CSP.REST making it compatible and adds several helpers to make sure you're not wasting time implementing them.

+# Why?

+Have you ever found yourself dealing with repetitive tasks like mounting objects, serializing them and eventually handling multiple kind of errors?
+Frontier can boost your development by making you focus on what really matters: your application.

+It's made to stop you from WRITE'ing by instead forcing your methods to return values, so that your code can become cleaner.

 # Features